1.1 Exploring a live demo

 As a result, the canister should return the following reply:

 You can change the text portion to anything you'd like to test the method further.
-For example, instead of 'everyone', we can pass 'developers' into the method, such as:
+For example, instead of 'everyone', you can pass 'developers' into the method, such as:

 This will return the reply: